cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     SELECT b.title, a.name AS award, ba.year
-    FROM books AS b, awards AS a, books_awards AS ba WHERE b.id = ba.book_id
+    FROM books AS b, awards AS a, books_awards AS ba WHERE b.book_id = ba.book_id
-    -- missing: AND a.id = ba.award_id
+    -- missing: AND a.award_id = ba.award_id
     ;

 It looks like every book that has won an award has won *every* award!
 That is due to the cross product resulting from the missing join condition.

 Implicit join syntax is standard only for inner joins.
 Some database implementations do provide non-standard ways of doing outer joins using the implicit form, and you may see older queries using these.
 Since notations vary, we will not include any examples here.

 As a final note, cross products are seldom a desired result on their own.
-However, if you actually need a cross product and wish to be explicit about it, SQL provides the **CROSS JOIN** key phrase for your use:
+However, if you actually need a cross product and wish to be explicit about it, SQL provides the **CROSS JOIN** key phrase for the purpose:

 ::